-\textbf{Baseline Selection.} We selected three different baselines: PromptCare (PC), PromptCare-Generation (PCG), and PromptRepeat (PR).
-PC is the state-of-the-art prompt copyrighting method \cite{yao2024promptcare}, although it is not a content-only copyright auditing method.
-PC constructs a training dataset and a verification dataset to optimize the prompt and a \emph{trigger}.
-This type of method influences the logit distribution for generating the next token of the trigger.
-Since we compare PC with other methods under conditions where logits are accessible, we mark it as PC*.
-PCG is a content-only version of PC*, which will alter the distribution of logits to maximize the generation probability of a certain token after the trigger.
-PR is a potentially viable content-only copyright auditing method inspired by exisiting work \cite{zhang2024parden}, which indicates that when the context contains two identical token sequences, the model's output may exhibit certain distinctive features.
-Thus, submitting the prompt as a query and detecting the repeat feature is a potential approach of copyright verification.
+\textbf{Baseline Selection.} We select three baselines: PromptCare (PC), PromptCare-Generation (PCG), and PromptRepeat (PR).
+PC is the state-of-the-art prompt copyrighting method \cite{yao2024promptcare}, although it is not a content-only copyright auditing approach.
+PC constructs a training dataset and a verification dataset to jointly optimize the prompt and a \emph{trigger}, thereby influencing the logit distribution used to generate the next token of the trigger.
+Since we compare PC with other methods under conditions where logits are inaccessible, we denote this configuration as PC*.
+PCG is the content-only variant of PC*, which modifies the logit distribution to maximize the probability of generating a specific token following the trigger.
+PR is a potentially effective content-only copyright auditing method inspired by prior work \cite{zhang2024parden}, which shows that when the context contains two identical token sequences, the model's output may exhibit distinctive repeat-induced patterns.
+Therefore, submitting the prompt as a query and detecting these repeat features provides a feasible strategy for copyright verification.

 \textbf{Evaluation Metrics.} We employ watermark similarity (WS) to evaluate effectiveness and distinctiveness, accuracy degradation and BERTScore \cite{sakata2019faq} to evaluate fidelity, and optimization time to evaluate computational cost.
 For \Name and PCG, we calculate WS based on output content.
 For PC* and PR, we calculate WS based on logits and output semantic respectively.
 The details of the calculations are shown in the Appendix~\ref{sec:more details}.
 In particular, when verifying and calculating watermark similarity, if the watermarked prompt is used, we refer to it as True-WS.
 Conversely, if a normal prompt is used, we refer to it as False-WS.
 True-WS represents the effectiveness, while the minimum distance between True-WS and False-WS (MDWS) represents the distinctiveness.
 A higher MDWS indicates better distinctiveness.
 When evaluating fidelity, we calculate the accuracy degradation value by subtracting the accuracy of the watermarked prompt from that of the original prompt.
 Additionally, BERTScore can measure the semantic similarity, thus a higher BERTScore indicates better fidelity from semantic perspective.
 For computational cost analysis, since watermark verification requires significantly less computation than watermark embedding, we exclusively evaluate the time required for embedding watermarks.